 Click image to see the interactive version (via Podio).

-One thing is for sure from this book – there is no one way to get things done.
+One thing's for sure from this book: There is no one way to get things done.
 Each of the routines in the book is as unique as the next, and the obvious takeaway from this book is that you have to find the routine that will work for you, rather than trying to follow someone else’s rituals.

-After all, creating a routine is an incredibly efficient way to maximise your creativity.
-Here I’ll show you how to break down any ideas you might have about a “normal” ritual, and create a new one that works for you.
+After all, creating a routine is an incredibly efficient way to maximize your creativity.
+Here we'll show you how to break down any ideas you might have about a “normal” ritual, and create a new one that works for you.

 01. You’re not getting up early enough